ska-sa/spead2/doc/py-send.rst

 Note that since UDP is an unreliable protocol, there is no guarantee that packets arrive.

+For each constructor overload, the `endpoints` parameter can also be replaced by two parameters that contain the hostname/IP address and port for a single substream (for backwards compatibility).

-.. py:class:: spead2.send.UdpStream(thread_pool, hostname, port, config=spead2.send.StreamConfig(), buffer_size=DEFAULT_BUFFER_SIZE, interface_address='')
+.. py:class:: spead2.send.UdpStream(thread_pool, endpoints, config=spead2.send.StreamConfig(), buffer_size=DEFAULT_BUFFER_SIZE, interface_address='')

    :param thread_pool: Thread pool handling the I/O
    :type thread_pool: :py:class:`spead2.ThreadPool`
-   :param str hostname: Peer hostname
-   :param int port: Peer port
+   :param List[Tuple[str, int]] endpoints: Peer endpoints (one per substream)
    :param config: Stream configuration
    :type config: :py:class:`spead2.send.StreamConfig`
    :param int buffer_size: Socket buffer size.
 A warning is logged if this